grame-cncm/faustcourse/session2/Lesson 1.md

 the primitive `+` takes two input signals and adds their samples together to produce the output signal.
-The primitive `abs` is another built-in operation that takes an input signal and computes the absolute value of each sample to produce the output signals.
+The primitive `abs` is another built-in operation that takes an input signal and computes the absolute value of each sample to produce the output signal.

 You can use the online editor to look at the block diagram corresponding to these primitives [do it: demo of `process = +;`/`process = abs;` in the editor].

+    process = +;

+    process = abs;

 Primitives are the building blocks of Faust.
 You can think of them as the elementary components (resistors, transistors, etc.) of an electronic circuit.